saucelabs/sa11y/python/README.rst

     driver = webdriver.Chrome()
     Analyze(driver).results()

+By default, sa11y inspects elements in all frames and iframes on the page.
-If your site does not use iFrames, you can improve performance slightly by turning off iframe checks:
+If your site does not use frames, you can improve performance slightly by turning off frame checks:

     driver = webdriver.Chrome()
-    analyze = Analyze(driver)
+    analyze = Analyze(driver, frames=false)
+    analyze.results()

+By default, sa11y does not inspect frames from cross origins.
+If you need to analyze frames originating from a different domain, you need to turn this on:

-    analyze.iframes = False
+    driver = webdriver.Chrome()
+    analyze = Analyze(driver, cross_origin=false)
     analyze.results()

 This gem comes packaged with the latest axe™ version at release.
 If you want to change this, specify the JS library you want to use: